hookdeck/hookdeck-vercel/README.md

 - `api_key`: The Hookdeck project API Key used to manage the [connections](https://hookdeck.com/docs/connections?ref=github-hookdeck-vercel) within your project.
 This config value will override the `HOOKDECK_API_KEY` environment variable.
 Get the value from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).
 - `signing_secret`: Used to check the signature of the inbound HTTP request when it is received from Hookdeck.
 This config value will override the `HOOKDECK_SIGNING_SECRET` environment variable.
 See [webhook signature verification](https://hookdeck.com/docs/authentication#hookdeck-webhook-signature-verification?ref=github-hookdeck-vercel).
 Get the value from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).
 - `vercel_url`: The Vercel URL that receives the requests.
-If not specified, the host stored in env var `VERCEL_BRANCH_URL` will be used.
+If not specified, the url stored in env var `VERCEL_BRANCH_URL` will be used.
 - `match`: a key-value map of paths for routes and the configuration for each of those routes.
   - `[path]` - the matching string or regex that will be compared or tested against the pathname of the URL that triggered the middleware.
 If there is more than one match, then the request is sent to every matching configuration.
     - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry?ref=github-hookdeck-vercel) to configure Hookdeck's retry strategy.